elastic/apm-server/testing/rally-cloud/README.md

 4. Run `EC_API_KEY=<ec_api_key> make apply` to create the required infra and run rally.

 The rally benchmark will execute everytime `make apply` is called however, the infrastucture will be created only once.
 After testing is done make sure to destroy all infrastructure using `EC_API_KEY=<ec_api_key> make destroy`

+## How to choose the correct rally setup for your benchmarks?

+For benchmarks with small corpora sizes, the defaults configuration should be good.
+However, for bigger benchmarks rally nodes or machine type might need to be scaled.
+Checking the metrics for the rally-nodes on GCP is a good point to start.
+If the utilization of the nodes is too high then we can tweak two
+parameters:

+1. Increase the number of clients and workers so that rally can divide the work.
+2. Vertically scale up machine used for rally nodes by changing machine type.